firedrakeproject/firedrake/docs/source/visualisation.rst

 ======================================

 Having run a simulation, it is likely that we will want to look at the results.
-To do this, Firedrake supports saving data in VTK_ -format, suitable for visualisation in Paraview_ (amongst others).
+To do this, Firedrake supports saving data in VTK_ format, suitable for visualisation in Paraview_ (amongst others).

 In addition, 1D and 2D function could be plotted and displayed using the python library of matplotlib (an optional dependency of firedrake)